Omkar-Savoikar/nine-lives-of-code/README.md

 -   [ ] Update tab title when user is away
 -   [ ] Dificulty levels (Easy / Medium / Hard)
 -   [ ] Leaderboard with fastest completion times
+-   [ ] Show users know how many players they've beaten
 -   [ ] Theming (light/dark mode)
--   [ ] Show users know how many players they've beaten
+-   [ ] Game Themes

 ## 📖 About This Project

-I built Nine Lives of Code while following a Scrimba course to sharpen my React and TypeScript skills.
+I built WordQuest while following a Scrimba course to sharpen my React and TypeScript skills.
 The goal was to take the classic Hangman game and reimagine it with a programming twist — replacing the stick figure with nine coding languages.

 This project helped me practice: